 Zinc

-Chronic alcohol abuse is commonly seen in patients with low systemic zinc levels, although only in those who are generally under-nourished[26].
+Chronic drinking is associated with low systemic zinc levels, although only in those who are generally under-nourished.

-Beyond effects on the stomach lining, high alcohol intake typically acts as an appetite suppressant, reducing vitamins and mineral intake from the general diet.
+Beyond effects on the stomach lining, chronic drinking typically acts as an appetite suppressant, reducing vitamin and mineral intake from the general diet.

 Nutritional Recommendations